Daily Archives: Sunday, May 22, 2016

 All About Eve features three other remarkable contributions from actresses.
 In spite of the implausible aspects of Karen Richards’s attitude and actions, Celeste Holm is splendid in the role – not least when Karen is finally wise to Eve and the pair have a gripping exchange of words in a powder room, from which Karen returns vanquished.
 Celeste Holm’s ability to come across as simultaneously sparkling and sane makes her intriguing and delightful to watch.
 Thelma Ritter is unsurprisingly spot-on as the candid Birdie Coonan, (Although she’s also a creature of the theatre, Birdie was, according to Margo, a ‘fifth-rate vaudevillian’ – this may have helped her to be less illusioned than the successful people around her.)
 Marilyn Monroe is funny and vulnerable in the small role of an aspiring ingénue actress – a ‘graduate of the Copacabana School of Dramatic Art’, as Addison DeWitt drily explains.
 George Sanders is perfectly cast as Addison.
 Otherwise, the men in the film are overshadowed by the women, though Gary Merrill (whom Bette Davis married a few weeks before All About Eve was released) is good in Bill Sampson’s less talky moments.
 Hugh Marlowe is Lloyd Richards and Gregory Ratoff the dyspeptic, babyish Broadway producer Max Fabian.

 It’s a pity we don’t see more of Thelma Ritter and that Bette Davis virtually disappears in the last part of the film.
 (It runs 138 minutes but they pass exceptionally quickly.)
 Davis’s disappearance, while it threatens anti-climax, is, of course, absolutely right according to the moral of Joseph Mankiewicz’s story: Margo Channing is no longer in the limelight.
-The transience-of- theatrical-glory point is reinforced in the movie’s final episode, when Eve skips a post-awards ceremony party and returns home alone.
+The transience-of-theatrical-glory point is reinforced in the movie’s final episode, when Eve skips a post-awards ceremony party and returns home alone.
 (She needs to pack: now that she’s the toast of Broadway, Eve is heading for Hollywood.)
-She finds an intruder in her apartment – a high-school girl (Barbara Bates), who managed to slip in when the janitor wasn’t looking, has fallen asleep and is now startled awake by Eve’s return.
+She finds an intruder in her apartment – a high-school girl (Barbara Bates), who managed to slip in when the maid wasn’t looking, has fallen asleep and is now startled awake by Eve’s return.
 The girl breathlessly introduces herself as Phoebe, Eve’s greatest fan.
 Eve left her Sarah Siddons award in the cab bringing her and Addison DeWitt back from the ceremony.
 He now appears at the door of the apartment, which is opened by Eve’s unexpected guest.
-Addison hands over the hefty-looking statue (of Siddons as the Tragic Muse), expresses amused scepticism that Phoebe is the girl’s real name and goes on his way.
+Addison hands over the hefty-looking statue (of Siddons as the Tragic Muse), smiles at the girl’s admission that Phoebe isn’t her real name and goes on his way.
 Now Eve has disappeared from view too.
 The film’s final image is of Phoebe – or rather many Phoebes.
 In Eve’s bedroom, she holds the Distinguished Achievement award and stands at the mirror, bowing to acknowledge the applause she already hears in her head.
 Her reflection appears in the several sections of the dressing-table mirror and, in Mankiewicz’s triumphant final flourish, those mirrors and the reflections of Phoebe multiply.
 Alfred Newman’s agreeably sprightly music for the film now morphs into apotheosis.
 This is slightly alarming but greatly amusing – like the whole of All About Eve, one of my desert island films.

 10 May 2016

-[1] It’s worth noting that All About Eve was nominated for fourteen Oscars (a total which remained unmatched until Titanic in 1997) and won six (including Best Picture, Director, Screenplay and Supporting Actor – for George Sanders as Addison DeWitt).
+[1] It’s worth noting that All About Eve was nominated for fourteen Oscars (a total which remained unmatched until Titanic in 1997) and won six (including Best Picture, Director, Screenplay and Supporting Actor – for George Sanders).
 Worth noting too that the Sarah Siddons award was a fictitious one when All About Eve appeared but that, soon afterwards, life began imitating ‘ersatz art of a very high grade’ (Pauline Kael again).
 Winners of the Sarah Siddons award, presented by Chicago theatre-goers since 1952, have included two of the stars of All About Eve, Bette Davis and Celeste Holm (but not Anne ‘Eve’ Baxter).

 • Radio On